-Admissions Policy 2019/2020
+Admissions Policy 2021/2022

 South Green Juniors is a popular, oversubscribed school.
 It is strongly advised that parents contact the school in advance to check whether places are available.

 At South Green we endeavour to be fully inclusive.
 We welcome pupils from different cultural and religious backgrounds.
 No pupil is every refused admission on grounds of their background or academic ability.
-We do however have strict admissions criteria.
+We do, however, have strict admissions criteria.

-Places will be allocated using the following criteria in the order given if a year group is oversubscribed.
+There is no guarantee of a place for children living in the priority admission area.
+Applications must be made in accordance with the Primary Education in Essex booklet.
+Places will be allocated using the following criteria in the order given if a year group is oversubscribed:

-- Children attending the partner infant school (where a place is formally requested by the closing date through the Local Authority)
+- children attending the partner infant school (where a place is formally requested by the closing date through the Local Authority);

-- Children living in the priority admission area with a sibling ‡ attending the school or partner infant school at the time of entry
+- children living in the priority admission area with a sibling ‡ attending the school or partner infant school at the time of entry;

-- Other children living in the priority admission area
+- other children living in the priority admission area;

-- Children living in the geographical area of Billericay (as defined on the map available at the school) with a sibling ‡ attending the school or partner infant school at the time of entry
+- children living in the geographical area of Billericay (as defined on the map available at the school) with a sibling ‡ attending the school or partner infant school at the time of entry;

-- Other children living in the geographical area of Billericay (as defined)
+- other children living in the geographical area of Billericay (as defined);

-- Children living outside the geographical area of Billericay (as defined) with a sibling ‡ attending the school or partner infant school at the time of entry
+- children living outside the geographical area of Billericay (as defined) with a sibling ‡ attending the school or partner infant school at the time of entry;

 Exceptional medical reasons why a child should attend a particular school will override other admission criteria (other than Looked After Children and previously Looked After Children) if supported by medical evidence at the time of application but will not override the admission number.
 The relevant medical reasons may be in relation to either the child or one or both parents.
 Applicants must provide evidence from a doctor or other registered health professional setting out why the preferred school is the most suitable, and the difficulties that would be caused if the child attended and had to travel to another school.

-- For 2019-2020 the published admission number is 60.
+- For 2021-2022 the published admission number is 60.

 - Where a child has been refused admission to South Green Junior School, the parents/carers of that child may appeal to an independent appeal panel.